RobSimons1/ms4-ecommerce/README.md

 * User can view each category and associated words separately by clicking `category name`.
 This will bring up all words under one category.

 * User can currently input upper and lower case versions of the same into `word` and `category`.
 Possibly implementing a `Text Index` will fix this?

-* Individual words in `Browse Words` page to be spilt up into there own individual letter and not one continous list of all words in alphabeitical order.
-Could potentially add a `Back to Top` button after every Letter instance?

-* User `LOGIN` and `REGISTER` options to be implemented for better security and traceability.

-* `Back to top` button to be implemented in `Browse Words` page and `Categories` page to allow user to easliy return to the top of the page.

-* Voting on words Page with thumbs `up` and `down` functions detailed in Wireframe4.
-Difficult to implement without user login credentials.

-* `Text Index` could improve overall user experience if implemented?

-* `Comments` and `Messaging` services originally planned in Wireframes.
-Difficult to implement without user login credentials.

-* Online `Store` originally planned in Wireframes.
-Difficult to implement without user login credentials.

-* Currently the user is able to submit a `blank form` to the database.
-Would like to implement a flashed error message to prevent this.

 ## Technologies Used
 The languages, frameworks, libraries and other tools utilised for building this web-app are: